livepeer/docs/docs/source/broadcasting.md

 It is far more convenient to broadcast using existing tools that have features for screen capture, composites, overlays, multiple video and audio sources, etc. One such tool is [OBS](https://obsproject.com/).
-To use OBS you have to change one
+To use OBS you have to change two
-setting:
+settings:

 * Settings -> Stream -> URL.
 Set it as `rtmp://localhost:1935/movie`
+* Settings -> Output -> Output Mode.
+Set it to Advanced.
+Ensure the following settings are enabled:
+  * Encoder: x264
+  * Rate Control: CBR
+  * Keyframe Interval: 4
 * Start streaming as usual.

 The tricky part is that OBS is not aware of the Livepeer Manifest